nogre/PiDVDBackup/README.md

 DVD-R media: $16

 Grand total for the basic hardware is less that $30, plus $16 for 100 DVD-R. I had a Pi Zero W, power supply, and on the go cable from other projects already.
-A secondary or tertiary DVD+RW (with USB hub) could easily be added to the system for not much more.
+A secondary or tertiary DVD+RW could easily be added to the system for not much more.
+A powered usb hub is also recommended, even for just one DVD+RW, to prevent power drops to the Pi when burning disks.

 ## Software